 Can you believe it?
-Country in the Park is less than a month away.
-The sold-out show is Saturday, May 11th, Cal-Expo and of course stars Jon Pardi, Lauren Alaina, Midland, LoCash and Tyler Rich.
+Country in the Park is Saturday!
+The sold-out show starts right around 4 at Cal-Expo and of course stars Jon Pardi, Lauren Alaina, Midland, LoCash and Tyler Rich.
+If you’re going, be ready a little early: we have some special performers doing the National Anthem to start everything off at around 3:50 and it WILL be a chill bump moment, trust us.

 Fun fact: while other CITPs have sold out, this one sold out faster than any of them, probably due in large part to those two local boys on the bill, Tyler and Jon.
 It will also be the largest crowd we’ve ever had for a CITP.